larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 accordance with guidance developed by the moderators and approved by the IESG.
 As such, they shall address reports of inappropriate behavior in a timely fashion, apprising moderators of their disposition.
+Administrators should take seriously the need for consistent implementation of moderation guidelines.

 Moderators are responsible for establishing processes to address moderation needs across all IETF fora, both present and